Sasidharveerni/dsa-codes/sasi-daily-progress/daily-update.md

 #NOV 2

 -- Today I have solved remaining basic problems which completed Step 1 in A2Z DSA sheet - Step 1 Learn the Basics

+#NOV 3

+-- Today I am unable to solve as I am in travel

+#NOV 4

+-- Today I started Step1 of A2Z dsa sheet, solved only 1 sorting problem..